KacperPiotrGadula/Kubernetes/Data durability and storage/Persistent Volume & Persistent Volume Claim/Readme.md

 reading
 - ReadWriteMany-can be mounted on several nodes, both to read and write
-- Important: a volume can only be mounted by one access type once at the same time.
+## Important: a volume can only be mounted by one access type
+once at the same time.
+## Not every volume driver supports all three types of access